daaawx/test_django_microservice/README.md

 # Test Django Microservice

-A test project where we build a microservice with Django.
+A test project where we build a pizza microservice with Django.